5 Ways Toddlers Can Teach Leaders About Sharing Talent

 According to a NYT White Paper about the psychology of sharing, there are 6 sharing personalities:

-2. Careerists: Focused on developing a strong network of personal and professional contacts, Careerists like to bring content and people together in ways that are meaningful and actionable.
+2. Careerists: Careerists build strong networks to connect people and content in meaningful ways.
 They also enjoy getting credit for doing so.
 They share to create discussion and debate and to elicit useful recommendations.

 3. Hipsters: They like to start a conversation, debate or controversy.
-It is important for Hipsters to be the first to share things with others, and they are always looking to connect with like-minded people.
+Hipsters—trendsetters who love to connect with their tribe.
 Sharing is so important to this group that they actively seek out content simply to create more opportunities to share.

-4. Boomerangs: Motivated primarily by the reaction they get back from sharing, Boomerangs like to stir the pot, start a debate and generate a lot of comments and “likes.”
+4. Boomerangs: Boomerangs crave attention.
+They share provocative content to trigger debates and rack up likes and comments.
 For Boomerangs, a negative response is better than no response at all.
 Sharing for this group is driven, in large part, by a need for validation.
 Similar to Hipsters, it’s important for Boomerangs that they are the first in their networks to share new content.

 5. Connectors: Sharing for Connectors is about mutual experiences and staying connected.
 Connectors, more than any other segment, sharing is not just about distributing content, it is about including others in a shared, content-based experience.
 Connectors like to share to create new connections with like-minded people.